 The refrigerator may be shut off while in any mode of operation by pressing the main power ON/OFF button to the UP (OFF) position.
 This shuts off all DC power to the control system.
+The interior light should be turned off during defrosting and storage periods, use a tape to close the light switch or remove the lamp bulb.

-NOTE: To avoid running out of battery the climate control should be turned OFF.
+Note: To avoid running out of battery power the climate control should be turned OFF.